nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **Q**: What operating systems can the application work on?

-**A**: The SchedUrMods application supports all Windows, Linux and Unix operating systems that have `java 11` installed on their systems.
+**A**: The SchedUrMods application supports all Windows, Linux and Unix operating systems that have the `java 11 jdk` installed on their systems.

 **Q**: How do I transfer my data to another computer?